Priscillah Ruzibuka

-Background
+Early life and education

-Priscillah Ruzibuka is the third child in a catholic Christian family.
-She is passionate about women empowerment and creating sustainable employment.
-She was born in Rwanda while her family relocated to the neighboring country, Tanzania, and returned to Rwanda after.
+Priscillah Ruzibuka was the third child born to a Catholic family.
+She was born in Rwanda, but at a young age she and her family relocated to the neighboring country, Tanzania.
+They later returned to Rwanda.

-Education

-Priscillah holds a Bachelor of Science in Information Technology Engineering from Multimedia University in Malaysia and a master's degree in Project management from Oklahoma Christian University located in the USA.
+Ruzibuka holds a Bachelor of Science in Information Technology Engineering from Multimedia University in Malaysia and a master's degree in Project management from Oklahoma Christian University in the United States.

 Career

-Priscillah Ruzibuka worked in the private sector as an employee for two years and has worked in various projects for different institutions and organizations before stepping towards being her own boss in January 2016.
-She currently works with former female street vendors, former housemaids and other women form underprivileged communities to help them through her social enterprise, Ki-pepeo Kids Clothing.
+Priscillah Ruzibuka worked in the private sector for two years before becoming an entrepreneur in January 2016.
+She currently works with former female street vendors, former housemaids and other women from underprivileged communities to help them through her social enterprise, Ki-pepeo Kids Clothing.
 Ruzibuka trains the women in tailoring and lets them profit from the sale of the clothes by paying fair salaries.

-Inspiration

-She has been inspired by their former housemaid who got a little help of tailoring training from Ruzibuka's mother and now she has become a big and known entrepreneur in Tanzania.
+Ruzibuka was inspired by her family's former housemaid, who received tailoring training from Ruzibuka's mother and later used those skills as an entrepreneur in Tanzania.

 Ruzibuka believes that many women are still in poverty not because they don't have the capacity to work, but because they didn't get the education and materials they needed.
 Some lack simple tailoring machines, others don't have the capital to start small businesses.
 This is the reason behind the name Ki-pepeo (a Kiswahili word meaning "butterfly" in English), referring to the process of transformation from an rather unattractive caterpillar to a beautiful butterfly.